shudnal/BuyExtractorNeedle/package/thunderstore/BuyExtractorNeedle/README.md

 Buyable crate with dvergr extractor needle with customizable recipe.
 Press "Use" hotkey and buy its contents without fighting.

+Cost is configurable.
+You can set it as you want.
+Default is Coins x2000.
+You can set it as other items (like BlackCore x1) or make it completely free.

 ## Installation (manual)
 Copy BuyExtractorNeedle.dll to your BepInEx\Plugins\ folder